 The ISO 9001 quality management system, in combination with the quality certifications, guarantees the highest degree of lasting quality for the products and all activities of KORADO on the European and World markets.

-In connection with Act No. 418/2011 Coll, on corporate criminal liability and proceedings against corporate entities, the Prevention Programme is introducted in KORADO Group.
-Its aim is to prevent the commission of crime and to protect the Company's assets.
+In connection with Act No. 418/2011 Coll., On the criminal liability of legal entities and proceedings against them, the KORADO Group has introduced a "Compliance Program" with the aim of preventing criminal offenses and protecting company property.